alex-gutev/live_cells/docs-src/docs/basics/state-restoration.md

-For the most part all you need to do to restore the state of your cells is to provide a [`restorationId`](https://pub.dev/documentation/live_cells/latest/live_cells/CellWidget/restorationId.html) when creating the `CellWidget`, and call [`.restore()`](https://pub.dev/documentation/live_cells/latest/live_cells/CellRestorationExtension/restore.html) on your cells.
+For the most part all you need to do to restore the state of your cells is to provide a [`restorationId`](https://pub.dev/documentation/live_cells/latest/live_cells/CellWidget/restorationId.html) when creating a `CellWidget`, and call [`.restore()`](https://pub.dev/documentation/live_cells/latest/live_cells/CellRestorationExtension/restore.html) on your cells.
 The `restorationId` associates the saved state with the widget, See